AnasTarek25/InvoScan_TipsProject/README.md

 2. Run the setup cells in order — these install the Linux system packages (`poppler-utils`, `tesseract-ocr`) and the required Python libraries (`transformers`, `torch`, `accelerate`, `bitsandbytes`, `pdfplumber`, `pytesseract`, `pdf2image`, `pillow`, `streamlit`, `pyngrok`, `json-repair`, `pandas`, `sentencepiece`).
 3. Run the **LOAD LLM** cell to download and cache the 4-bit Mistral model to disk.
 4. Run the cell that writes out `app.py` (the Streamlit application code).
-5. Get a free auth token from [ngrok.com](https://ngrok.com), then run the final **tunneling & execution** cell — either set it as the `NGROK_AUTH_TOKEN` environment variable beforehand, or enter it when prompted.
+5. Get a free authentication token from [ngrok.com](https://ngrok.com), then run the final **tunneling & execution** cell — either set it as the `NGROK_AUTH_TOKEN` environment variable beforehand, or enter it when prompted.

 ---